Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 Our collection also includes smaller mood cups — handleless, clean-lined, suited for chai or espresso — and larger mugs for filter coffee or long Sunday mornings.
 Each piece is selected because it earns its shelf space.

 If you are in Gurugram, our physical store stocks a rotating selection from the collection.
-You can hold the pieces, check the weight, and see the glaze variation in natural light before buying - which, for handmade ceramics, is always the best way to choose.
+You can hold the pieces, check the weight, and see the glaze variation in natural light before buying — which, for hand-glazed ceramics, is always the best way to choose.

 Explore the full collection: mapland.in/collections/ceramic-cups